madhumithasekar/Reference/CSS_Cheat-Sheet.md

 </header>
 ```

-//this is the common button style for any buttons
+This is the common button style for any buttons

 Note: Link is the default state so hence we are changing .btn to .btn:link